CSS only image gallery

 We can now focus on making these images zoomable!
 And that's the beauty of CSS, with only two sets of rules, the magic happens.

-the image backdrop when its child image will be focused:
+This one will display the image backdrop in position: fixed when its child image is focused:

 .image-gallery__backdrop:not(:focus):focus-within {